Cosninety/507_FinalProject/README.md

 Below is a list of the requirements listed in the rubric for you to copy and paste.
 See rubric on Canvas for more details.

 ### General
-- [ ] Project is submitted as a Github repository
+- [ x ] Project is submitted as a Github repository
 - [ ] Project includes a working Flask application that runs locally on a computer
-- [ ] Project includes at least 1 test suite file with reasonable tests in it.
+- [in-progress  ] Project includes at least 1 test suite file with reasonable tests in it.
-- [ ] Includes a `requirements.txt` file containing all required modules to run program
+- [ in-progress ] Includes a `requirements.txt` file containing all required modules to run program
-- [ ] Includes a clear and readable README.md that follows this template
+- [ x ] Includes a clear and readable README.md that follows this template
-- [ ] Includes a sample .sqlite/.db file
+- [ x ] Includes a sample .sqlite/.db file
-- [ ] Includes a diagram of your database schema
+- [x ] Includes a diagram of your database schema
-- [ ] Includes EVERY file needed in order to run the project
+- [ in-progress  ] Includes EVERY file needed in order to run the project
 - [ ] Includes screenshots and/or clear descriptions of what your project should look like when it is working

 ### Flask Application
 - [ ] Includes at least 3 different routes
 - [ ] View/s a user can see when the application runs that are understandable/legible for someone who has NOT taken this course
 - [ ] Interactions with a database that has at least 2 tables
-- [ ] At least 1 relationship between 2 tables in database
+- [ x ] At least 1 relationship between 2 tables in database
 - [ ] Information stored in the database is viewed or interacted with in some way

 ### Additional Components (at least 6 required) (I MARKED WHAT I PLAN TO COMPLETE)